Science

 Chemistry Seminar Course: 122141/222141

-After successful completion of regular chemistry, you are invited and encouraged to enroll in AP Chemistry / Chemistry Seminar.
+After successful completion of chemistry, you are invited and encouraged to enroll in AP Chemistry / Chemistry Seminar.
 This 2nd year is designed to give you the equivalent of a freshman college chemistry course.
-In the spring, students will have the option of taking the College Board AP Chemistry test.
-Colleges may grant semester credit for successful completion of the test.
-There are two course components to the class.
-AP Chemistry and Chemistry Seminar, which will feature the laboratory experience similar to a first year college chemistry program.
+In May, students will have the option of taking the College Board AP Chemistry test.
+Colleges may grant credit for passing this exam.
+Chemistry Seminar will feature the laboratory experiences similar to a first year college chemistry program.

-Create a flammable gas with electricity, predict which reactions are spontaneous, determine the shape of molecules, do titrations with strong acids, and predict products of chemical reactions.
-Once you have taken regular chemistry, more details of the world of matter and energy will be opened up for your enjoyment.
+Create a flammable gas with electricity, predict which chemical reactions are spontaneous and what the products will be, determine the shape of molecules and do titrations with strong acids.
+Once you have taken chemistry, more details of the world of matter and energy will be opened up for your enjoyment.
 Enroll in AP Chemistry to explore the underlying principles and structure of what makes up our world.

-Students not interested in a science career can benefit from this course by earning college credit towards science electives.
-This allows students time to focus on their major.
-Students who enjoy the first year of chemistry may want to take this AP course to open doors to a potential lucrative career in science.
+Students not interested in a science career can also benefit from this course by earning college credit towards science electives.
+This allows students time to focus on their major while in college.

 HUMAN PHYSIOLOGY AND ANATOMY

-Prereq: Completion of Biology 10 Lab Fee: $5/Sem
+Prereq: Completion of Physical Science 9 or Science 9/10 and Biology 10 Lab Fee: $5/Sem

 AP Biology Course: 122051/222051 Credit: 1.0/Year Offered: Year Year Taken: 11-12